voutilad/rp-connect-python/README.md

   processors:
     - python:
         exe: "python3"  # Name of python binary to use.
-        mode: "legacy"  # Interpreter mode (one of "multi", "single", "legacy")
+        mode: "global"  # Interpreter mode (one of "global", "isolated", "isolated_legacy")
         script:         # No default (required), Python script to execute
 ```